infinitered/ignite-bowser/readme.md

 **navigation**
 This is where your `react-navigation` navigators will live.

+**screens**
+This is where your screen components will live.
+A screen is a React component which will take up the entire screen and be part of the navigation hierarchy.
+Each screen will have a directory containing the `.tsx` file, along with any assets or other helper files.

 **services**
 Any services that interface with the outside world will live here (think REST APIs, Push Notifications, etc.).

 **theme**
 Here lives the theme for your application, including spacing, colors, and typography.

-**views**
-This is where all of your components will live.
-Both dumb components and screen components will be located here.
-Each component will have a directory containing the `.tsx` file, along with a story file, and optionally `.presets`, and `.props` files for larger components.

-You may choose to futher break down this directory by organizing your components into "domains", which represent cohesive areas of your application.
-For example, a "user" domain could hold all components and screens related to managing a user.
-Alternatively, you can put your views into more of a flat structure, which is simpler for linking across components.

-You will generally spend the bulk of your development time in the `views` directory.

-**storybook**
+**utils**
+This is a great place to put miscellaneous helpers and utilities.
+Things like date helpers, formatters, etc. are often found here.
+However, it should only be used for things that are truely shared across your application.
+If a helper or utility is only used by a specific component or model, consider co-locating your helper with that component or model.

+**app.tsx** This is the entry point to your app.
+This is where you will find the main App component which renders the rest of the application.
+This is also where you will specify whether you want to run the app in storybook mode.

+### ./ignite directory
+The `ignite` directory stores all things Ignite, including CLI and boilerplate items.
+Here you will find generators, plugins and examples to help you get started with React Native.

+### ./storybook directory
-This is where your stories will be registered and where the Storybook configs will live.
+This is where your stories will be registered and where the Storybook configs will live

-**test**
+### ./test directory
 This directory will hold your Jest configs and mocks, as well as your [storyshots](https://github.com/storybooks/storybook/tree/master/addons/storyshots) test file.
 This is a file that contains the snapshots of all your component storybooks.
-Note that actual tests will often live side-by-side with their tested components or other files.

-**ignite**
-The `ignite` directory stores all things Ignite, including CLI and boilerplate items.
-Here you will find generators, plugins and examples to help you get started with React Native.

 ## Previous Boilerplates